If Ever I See You Again (film): Plot

-Back in New York just before Christmas, Bob's frustrations lead him to decide with his partner Steve Warner to close down their jingle-writing business, thus putting Mario out of a job.
+Back in New York just before Christmas, Bob's frustrations led him, along with his partner Steve Warner, to decide to close down their jingle-writing business, thus putting Mario out of a job.
 However, before Bob can inform Mario, Mario makes a grateful speech thanking Bob for all Bob has done for him, leaving Bob feeling too guilty to speak further.
-Bob then learns the producers are seriously considering hiring him, but that they insist he come to Los Angeles to record music for the final audition.
+Bob then learns that the producers are seriously considering hiring him, but they insist that he come to L.A. to record music for the final audition.
 Bob reluctantly agrees to go, although he prefers to work from New York.

-Upon arriving, Bob calls Jennifer and invites her to his recording session and to dinner, but she abruptly turns him down.
+Upon arriving, Bob calls Jennifer and invites her to his recording session and to dinner, but she abruptly declines.
 A dejected Bob goes to the studio, but cheers up after David arrives unexpectedly to play piano at his session, and then Jennifer arrives, having changed her mind.
 Afterwards, Bob confesses to Jennifer that he composed the love song recorded at the session many years ago with her in mind.
 Bob and Jennifer make love and spend time together, but Jennifer breaks up with him again, telling him that although she loves him, she's "not a forever person" and can't change.
-As she drives away, Bob learns that he got the film score job and that he will even be able to work from New York City as he prefers, meaning that he will not be returning to California.
+As she drives away, Bob learns that he has landed the film score job and will even be able to work from New York City, as he prefers, meaning he will not have to return to California.

 Heartbroken, Bob returns to New York and prepares to celebrate the holidays with his family and friends.
 While he is hosting a children's Christmas party, Jennifer suddenly appears, having reconsidered the breakup, and Bob and Jennifer happily reunite.